okemboi/Hello-Microverse/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> This is a solo project, successfully submitted by myself;

-👤 Kemboi
+👤 Kemboi Kiptanui

 - GitHub: [@githubhandle](https://github.com/okemboi)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/kiptanuikemboi/)